gayanvirajith/demo-imagick/README.md

 ### Assumptions
 - User/Client code may specify the convert command without image-magic installation path.
-- If this convert command is used for batch processing you may need consider line number `45` in `ShellCommand.php`.
+- If the convert command is used for batch processing you may need consider line number `45` in `ShellCommand.php`.